mayurimhetre/ML-flask-car-price-prediction/README.md

 # ML-flask-car-price-prediction
-**Model deployed on Heroku Platform** heroku link :https://ml-car-price.herokuapp.com/
+**Model deployed on Heroku Platform**:

+heroku link :https://ml-car-price.herokuapp.com/

-This project was developed in Pycarm and for front end designing Flask is used.
+**This project was developed in Pycarm and for front end designing Flask is used.**
-1. **mayuri_01.py ** --Linear Regression is used to model the data present "car data.csv" file and r-squared value is 0.87.
+1. mayuri_01.py--Linear Regression is used to model the data present "car data.csv" file and r-squared value is 0.87.
-2. **random_forest_regression_model_01.pkl -- pickle file generated **
+2. random_forest_regression_model_01.pkl -- pickle file generated **
 3. requirements.txt -- contains the modules which are used at the time of deplying the python file in new environment.
 4. app_car.py -- this file contains routing of web pages in flask
 5. index_mayuri01.html -- home page